RomFic/Calculator/README.md

 # Calculator

-For this project, I created a basic calculator.
+For this project, I've created a basic calculator..
 This calculator will be used entirely via the user interface.

 ## Image